-- Continue bee surveys in the reserve as part of the island wide effort, liaising with the Bumblebee Conservation Trust. - Continue to examine the historical data to determine if any trends are present for the abundance of Bee species within Longis reserve. - Use findings from monitoring data to review management practices on the reserve.
+- Liaise with The Bumblebee Conservation Trust regarding upload of data.
+Assuming this is possible, set up the Alderney survey routes on the site and input all data. - Train a desk volunteer to upload historic data to the BCT portal. - Continue bee surveys in the reserve as part of the island wide effort, liaising with the Bumblebee Conservation Trust - Continue to examine the historical data to determine if any trends are present for the abundance of Bee species within Longis reserve. - Use findings from monitoring data to review management practices on the reserve.

-Action 1.2.4 Moth monitoring
+Action 1.2.4 (b) Moth monitoring